top of page

 Course Content

-This clinical application workshop presents an extraordinary opportunity to learn from a highly experienced therapist, who has dedicated twenty-five years to merging innovative methods that empower babies and young children to attain optimal health and wellness.
-Participants will delve into an array of effective manual therapies, including:
+This clinical application workshop presents a rare opportunity to learn from the twenty-five years of experience merging manual methods that assist babies and young children towards optimal health and wellness.
+Participants will be mentored and guided to master or generalize their skills of the "just right kind of therapeutic touch that make pediatric manual therapies safe and effective, including:

 - Visceral organ maneuvers